-- The occupant is sitting in an upright position, wearing the seat belt properly and the seat back is not excessively reclined. - The occupant is not leaning against the door or center console. - The occupant's feet are placed on the floor in front of them. - There are no objects hanging from the front passenger's seat. - Only small, lightweight objects are in the seat back pocket. - The steering wheel and passenger's side dashboard are not obstructed by any object. - No liquid has been spilled on or under the seat. - There is no child seat or other object pressing against the rear of the seat or seat back. - There is no rear passenger pushing or pulling on the back of the front passenger's seat.
+- The occupant is sitting in an upright position, wearing the seat belt properly and the seat-back is not excessively reclined. - The occupant is not leaning against the door or center console. - The occupant's feet are placed on the floor in front of them. - There are no objects hanging from the front passenger's seat. - Only small, lightweight objects are in the seat-back pocket. - The steering wheel and passenger's side dashboard are not obstructed by any object. - No liquid has been spilled on or under the seat.

 We advise against allowing a child age 12 or under to ride in the front passenger's seat.
 However, if you do allow a small child or infant to ride in the front passenger's seat, the system is designed to automatically deactivate the front passenger's airbag.
 Do not let a small child or infant ride in the front passenger's seat if the airbag does not automatically deactivate.